LukeGrahamLandry/franca/devlog.md

   but now sort the posistions so recurse on a smaller list each time and can bail on empty nodes.
   samples: 4023 -> 1295. cache empty_node: -> 1119.
   read_rle: don't call starts_with(one char) so much: 201 -> 110.
+- so much casting is super annoying. use u32 instead of f32 for size/pos. actually view_start can be negative so need i32. surprisingly also made compress faster: 1021 -> 739.

 ## (May 26) life